DoctorEww/software-assurance/Design.md

   - *Threat ID: 38*
     - Threat Name: Potential Process Crash or Stop for 1.0 Bitwarden Desktop Application
     - Justification: Coding best practices utilized
-    - Existing Mitigations:
+    - Existing Mitigations: In the event of a crash BitWarden relaunches the application.
-    - Notable Gap:
+    - Notable Gap: None

   - *Threat ID: 40* - Adam
     - Threat Name: 1.0 Bitwarden Desktop Application May be Subject to Elevation of Privilege Using Remote Code Execution